Newborn hearing screening

 Audiologists at Mayo Clinic are nationally recognized leaders in the field.
 They work with the National Institutes of Health, the Department of Defense and various industries to develop new and better ways for people with hearing, dizziness or balance problems to function on a day-to-day basis.

-Audiologists partner with ear, nose and throat (ENT) specialists, as well as with doctors in family medicine, preventive medicine, internal medicine, neurology, oncology, occupational medicine, pediatrics and other specialties, to offer evaluation and nonmedical management services tailored to each person's needs.
-They and allied health staff trained in caring for people with hearing loss and balance problems work together to provide exactly the care you need.
+Audiologists partner with ear, nose and throat (ENT) specialists, as well as with doctors in family medicine, preventive medicine, internal medicine, neurology, oncology, occupational medicine, pediatrics and other specialties.
+With this team-based approach, audiologists and allied health staff trained in caring for people with hearing loss and balance problems work together to provide exactly the care you need.

 Mayo Clinic's collaborative, multidisciplinary team approach sets the clinic apart as a leader in audiology services.